 So what do you need to get started with predictive analytics

 Predictive analytics has become a lot easier.
-You don't need a maths degree anymore; software does most of the work.
+You don't need a math degree anymore; software does most of the work.
 But a marketer still needs three skills (or a marketing team three people) to get the best value from predictive analytics.
 Firstly, you need someone who knows how to get the data and understands it.
 Whether it's Google Analytics, Facebook, Instagram, or any other platform, or CRM system, you need to be able to extract the data from the platform you are using.

 This is more complicated if you are including internal legacy systems; most social media platforms offer good API that make this relatively easy.